David Hewes

+Early life

 Hewes supported himself from the age of fourteen and earned enough to pay for his education including entry into Phillips Academy, Andover and Yale College.
 During his second year at Yale he joined his savings with a small inheritance from his father investing the monies in galvanized iron houses that were shipped to California.
 He travelled by ship and arrived at San Francisco in February 1850 and later set up a general merchandise store in Sacramento.
 In 1852 Sacramento was devastated by fire and in early 1853 a flood leaving Hewes with little resources.
 Seeing San Francisco as a promising metropolis of the Pacific Coast he began a small-scale business of earth-moving as the city was leveling sand dunes and filling streets.

+San Francisco

 David Hewes and his wife, Matilda French, lived in the Camron-Stanford House in Oakland, California.
 The house still stands and is now a museum.
 It has a bust of Hewes and paintings of family members in its collection.

 Hewes' Steam Paddy Company purchased steam shovels and then built the first steam locomotive on the Pacific Coast.
 He grew the enterprise to reclaiming the harbor, blocked by hundreds of abandoned ships from the gold rush, to level and fill the area where much of San Francisco's business district now stands.
 He was called the "maker of San Francisco" because it was through "his initiative and energy that the task was undertaken and accomplished".
 Hewes was invited to be a part of the Big Four (Central Pacific Railroad) but declined due to the financial risks, over his lifetime he gained and lost several fortunes.

 Hewes first marriage was to Matilda C. Gray in 1875 and they spent two and a half years in Europe.
 On the return trip Matilda's health necessitated that they move to a warmer climate.
 In 1881, they settled in Southern California, building a Victorian-styled mansion that still stands as a historical site in Tustin, CA. Matilda died in 1887.
 Hewes' second wife was Anna Lathrop, sister of Mrs. Leland Stanford.
 Married in 1889, they also travelled overseas and additionally to Europe they spent parts of their eighteen months in the Orient and Mid-East.
 Anna died soon after in August 1892.